 Beach Bag

-Regardless of what you need to bring, you’ll need something to put it all in.
+Regardless of what you must bring, you’ll need something to put it all in.
 It’s best to leave your nice purse at home, and instead bring a beach bag with all of the essentials, including your wallet and keys.

 While I love big beach bags, like Boggs, those won’t necessarily fit in a locker.
 So, you may want something a little more pliable so it can be pushed into a smaller space.
 One of my favorite beach bags is this one from Aloha Collection, which can be purchased on Amazon.com.